tyler-cranmer/NFT-Project/README.md

 This is the backend to my fullstack NFT project.
 You will find two different contracts that were developed for different purposes.
 NFT.sol consist of a standard NFT smart contract and NFT2.sol that utilizes more complex code including a merkle tree white listing implementation.

+The NFT randomization code can be found in nft_generator repository and the code for the react frontend is currently private.

 ## Installation

 Run npm i in the terminal